Mrufizq/Mrufizq/README.md

   - 🎓 Web Application Development Student in Granada.

-  - 🚀 Open to learning new languages and expanding my knowledge.
+  - 💻 Open to learning new languages and expanding my knowledge.

-  - 💪 Always wanting to improve.
   <br>